 Oral Cancer Screening

-Oral Cancer Screening: Saving Lives Through the Mouth
+Oral Cancer Screening in Encino: Saving Lives Through the Mouth

 When you visit your local dentist, the practitioner may examine your mouth when screening for oral cancer.
 Don’t be surprised if additional tests are carried out by the dentist in order to identify areas with abnormal cell growth in your mouth.

 The United States of America alone, accounts for more than 48,000 cases of squamous cell carcinoma of the pharynx and oral cavity, with over 9,000 deaths recorded every year.
-The unfortunate this is that the diagnosis for this oral cancer relies one hundred percent on the patient’s willingness to present himself/herself for physical examination or oral cancer screening.
-This could be accompanied by biopsy confirmation which, in turn, could lead to delay in diagnosing the ailment as a result of making the discovery when it is almost too late.
+It is unfortunate that the diagnosis for this oral cancer relies solely on the patient’s willingness to present himself/herself for physical examination or oral cancer screening.
+This could be accompanied by biopsy confirmation which, in turn, could lead to delay in diagnosing the ailment.

-This has led to intense research by scientists to find out which people tend to get oral cancer as well as the things we eat or do which may bring about the dreaded disease.
-When such information is collated and submitted to medical practitioners, they are in the best position to analyze the information and recommend the patient to undergo oral cancer screening.
-The data will also help them to determine which screening tests the patient should submit to as well as how regularly such tests should be performed.
+This has led to intense research by scientists to find out who tends to get oral cancer as well as the things we eat or do which may bring about the dreaded disease.
+When this information is submitted to medical practitioners, they are in the best position to analyze the information and recommend the patient to undergo oral cancer screening.
+The data will also help them determine which screening tests the patient should undergo as well as how regularly these tests should be performed.

 Preventing oral cancer is possible if you are well-informed about your risk factors.
-The menfolk have been observed to have double the likelihood of getting oral cancer, especially as when they start aging.
 Individuals that smoke, drink alcoholic beverages excessively and have a poor diet are more likely to develop oral cancer.